esoterictemplates/template-obsidian-configuration/README.md

 [![Project Status: Maintained](./.assets/images/badges/status/maintained.svg)](./)

-This repository serves as a general-purpose template for generating new Git repositories.
+This repository serves as a general-purpose template for generating new projects.

 ## Usage